 Someone once said, “If you want something done, give it to the busiest person."
 Working moms beware!
-Whether you see them in the office or working remotely, full-time or freelancing, working mothers are busy balancing their careers with the responsibilities of raising children.
+Whether you see them on zoom or know they're working remotely with added tasks as a result of the pandemic, working mothers are busy balancing their careers with the responsibilities of raising children.
 And, they’re doing so at a much higher rate than before.
 According to the US Department of Labor, nearly 70% of mothers with children under the age of 18 participate in the workforce, up from about 47% in the 1970s.

-This Mother’s Day, we are thinking of all the working mothers and the unique gifts they bring to workplaces and teams everywhere.
+This Mother’s Day, we are thinking of all the working mothers, especially those who transitioned to a remote work environment with children at home, and the unique gifts they bring to workplaces and teams everywhere.
 We reached out to employers and employees and here are 5 things we learned about how mothers make amazing employees, leaders, entrepreneurs, and bosses: